soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 > for each option we make it easier for readers of the code to understand
 > the meaning of our code.

-In terms of interface, we could decide that when a user uses our program without arguments, they would like to read from stdin and write to stdout.
-If they'd like to read from or write to a file, they can use the optional flags `--input FILEPATH` and `--output FILEPATH` respectively.
+In terms of interface, we could decide that when a user would like to convert a single input source, they would use the `convert` command, and supply the optional flags `--input FILEPATH` and `--output FILEPATH` to read or write from a file.
+When the user does not supply one or both flag, we will read or write from the standard input/output accordingly instead.

-If the user would like to convert a directory, they can use the `directory` command and supply the two mandatory flags `--input FILEPATH` and `--output FILEPATH`.
+If the user would like to convert a directory, they can use the `convert-dir` command and supply the two mandatory flags `--input FILEPATH` and `--output FILEPATH`.

-Feel free to change the interface as you'd like!

 ### Build a parser

 This is the most interesting part of the process.
-How do we build a parser that fit our model?
-What is a parser even?
+How do we build a parser that fits our model?

 The `optparse-applicative` library introduces a new type called `Parser`.
 `Parser`, similar to `Maybe` and `IO`, has the kind `* -> *` - when it